hkhanna/django-base/README.md

   1. If using celery, give the celery worker one dyno: `heroku ps:scale main_worker=1 --app <app_name>`
   1. If the web worker doesn't seem to be running, give it one dyno: `heroku ps:scale web=1 --app <app_name>`
   1. Add papertrail via the Heroku interface and set up alerts as per "Deployment" below.
+  1. Create a Postmark server if using email
   1. Create the first superuser on production: `heroku run python manage.py createsuperuser --app <app_name>`
   1. Update the Site name and domain in the Django admin.
   1. You should be good to go.
 If you want to poke around, you can run `heroku run python manage.py shell --app <app_name>`.